mazinthaj/FuelFlow/README.md

-# FuelFlow - A Fuel Station Management System
+# FuelFlow - Fuel Station Management System

 A web-based solution for petrol station management, catering to administrators, managers, and the public.
 This system monitors daily sales and fuel levels across multiple stations, providing real-time data and management tools.